What is happening with Warriors

 We have so many accomplishments to celebrate along with exciting projects in the near future.

 Our work here at Warriors Helping Warriors is so rewarding .
-Since we have opened our doors we have helped nearly 50 veterans obtain needed services and have house an additional 46 homeless veterans.
+Since we have opened our doors we have helped over 75 veterans obtain needed services and have housed more than 50 homeless veterans.
 This is so exciting.
 When these veterans complete our program they gain so much more than a temporary home.
 They receive counseling, resume building skills, connections to employment, life skills and so much more.
 These heroes are able to leave the program with the skills they need to thrive.
 Our gratitude to all of those who make it possible to reach those in need is endless.
 In February we kicked off our annual campaign and we are nearly a quarter of the way to our goal.
 Thank you so much to those who have helped us get to where we are!
 If you have not had an opportunity to donate to the campaign, you can find informational in the below link.

-In the coming months we will be adding an ADA bedroom and bathroom to the Brian Conley Resiliency Center.
-This addition will allow us to serve more veterans, specifically those with physical disabilities.
+In the coming months we will be adding an ADA bedroom and bathroom to the Brian Conley Veterans Resiliency Center.
+This addition will allow us to serve those with physical disabilities.
 A huge thank you to the Head of Christiana Presbyterian Church.
 Their generous donation of $10,000 will be used to fund a portion of the construction cost associated with the addition.
 Read more.

 We are proud to celebrate Jennifer Montgomery, our case manager here at Warriors Helping Warriors.
-The background and skills that she bring to the organization along with her desire to help those in need as a great asset to the organization.
+The background and skills that she brings to the organization along with her desire to help those in need is a great asset to the organization.